spectrasecure/arise/LICENSE/README.md

 ## Definition

-The "Example Site" is defined as the contents of `/arise-source/` within this repository.
+The "Example Site" is defined as the contents of `/arise-source/` within this repository (Not including the Arise logo-- that is discussed further below.).

 ## License Terms